Quillraven/Fleks/ReadMe.md

 the box with LibGDX and performance wise it was always good enough for me.

-When using [Kotlin](https://kotlinlang.org/) and [LibKTX](https://github.com/libktx/ktx) you even get nice extension functions for it but I never was fully happy with how it felt because:
+When using [Kotlin](https://kotlinlang.org/) and [LibKTX](https://github.com/libktx/ktx) you even get nice extension functions for it, but I was never fully happy with how it felt because:

 - Defining [ComponentMapper](https://github.com/libgdx/ashley/wiki/How-to-use-Ashley#retrieving-components-with-componentmapper)
   for every [Component](https://github.com/libgdx/ashley/wiki/How-to-use-Ashley#components) felt very redundant